 First, assess Privacy Act applicability.
 If your AI systems process personal information of Australian residents, the Act applies to that processing regardless of where you are based.
 Determine whether your systems' AI decision-making satisfies the purpose limitation requirements of APP 3 and APP 6.
 Where AI training relies on personal data collected for a different purpose, assess whether a fresh legal basis exists.
 Conduct a privacy impact assessment for any AI deployment the OAIC would characterize as likely to have significant privacy impacts, including automated decisions about credit, employment, government services, or insurance.

 Fourth, document your AI governance programme in a form that is legible to Australian regulatory expectations.
 The privacy impact assessment framework provides one template.
 The APRA model risk management expectations provide another for financial services operators.
-The Voluntary AI Safety Standard's 10 guardrails provide a third.
+The Voluntary AI Safety Standard's ten guardrails provide a third.
 An operator that has documented its AI systems' risk assessments, testing procedures, oversight arrangements, transparency practices, and redress mechanisms is well positioned for any regulatory review or procurement qualification process in Australia.

 Frequently asked questions